RupankarCh/my-notes/Short Notes/Cyber.md

 # Tools
 ## Nmap:
-**Nmap (Network Mapper)** is a network scanning tool used to discover hosts, identify open ports, detect running services, and gather information about devices on a network.
+**Nmap (Network Mapper)** is a network scanning tool used to discover hosts, identify open ports, detect running services, and gather information about devices on a network.By default nmap scans top 1000 ports.

--sn <Network Address/CIDR> (Host Discovery)
+-sn <Network Address> (Host Discovery)
+-Pn <Network Address> (Port Discovery for ip address in the network, skips the ping assuming host is alive) -Pn <IP Address> (Port Discovery for a single ip address) -sV <IP Address> (Service Version Scan)
+-O <IP Address> (OS Scan)